KailiangYu/Tree-size-vs-density-scaling/README.md

 This repository is generated for the project ‘Forest demography and biomass accumulation rates are associated with transient mean tree size vs density scaling relations’.

-The files include: 1) Data of mean size vs density scaling trajectories (slopes) and the underlying environmental and biological variables in each forest stand.
+The files include: 1) Data of mean size vs density scaling trajectories (slopes) and the underlying environmental and biological variables in each forest stand. 'data_submission_final.csv'
 The raw inventory data are available upon reasonable request from the corresponding author.

 2) Codes of generating figures in main text.
+'Code_figures.R'

 For more questions and comments, please contact Kailiang Yu kai86liang@gmail.com